SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 **New Security Hotspots Reviewed**

-Percentage of Reviewed Security Hotspots (Fixed or Safe) for the New Code Period.
+Percentage of Reviewed Security Hotspots (Fixed or Safe) on New Code.

 ---
 ## Size